Black crested gibbon: Group living

-A male perched on a tree branch.

 The black crested gibbon lives arboreally in small groups, most of which consist of a pair of adults, one male and one female, and their offspring.
 It has been observed that some groups consist of one adult male living with two to four females and their offspring.
 The group could potentially include one infant, one juvenile, one adolescent, and one sub adult.
 Groups have been found to be territorial, like other species of gibbons.
 Territories are limited by the availability of the male for territory defense.
 Thus, group and territory size would be limited.
 With a large group, territory defense would not be favored by kin selection due to the group consisting of less-closely related individuals.
 Though the research is not explicit, there can be some assumptions made about altruism within groups.
 Since the majority of groups are living in monogamous relationships with both males and females displaying aggression when another individual enters, it is likely that kin selection plays a major role in determining behavior of the group.
 Kin recognition is thought to be favored for maternal-offspring relationships.
 This is largely due to primates' uncertainty over paternity, even in pair-bonding species due to female promiscuity.
 Social behaviors within groups will evolve according to Hamilton's rule.